JoKerDii/DS-FAS/docs/notes/questions1.md

      * For each cluster k, compute the <u>cluster centroid</u> $\overline{x_k}$ (<u>The variable-wise average of the observations in cluster k</u>).
      * Given the K centroids, <u>reassign all observations to clusters based on their closeness to the centroids</u>.

 * **The bad and the good of k-means clustering?
 And solutions to the bad?**

     * It requires analyst to pre-specify K in advance.
 (Though there are ways to optimize K)
       * Try various values of K and compare results
       * Try different initial cluster assignments in parallel, and then choose the solution with the best <u>within-cluster sum of squared deviations</u>.
     * The algorithm is <u>locally optimal</u>, not globally optimal.
 Therefore, we can get different clusterings depending on the starting cluster assignment.

 * **How to use and interpret Silhouette plot?**

   Silhouette plot is a diagnostic method for any clustering including k-means.
-Once a clustering has be determined, we can calculate <u>silhouette</u> for observation $i$ as:
+Once a clustering has been determined, we can calculate <u>silhouette</u> for observation $i$ as:
   $$
   s_i = {b_i - a_i \over \max(a_i, b_i)}
   $$